Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Data

-We propose a general method for hemodynamic field estimation on artery walls and demonstrate its value in coronary arteries, which are a key application domain for CFD.
 We synthesise two distinct classes of representative 3D models with different topology (Fig.~\ref{fig:datasets}) for training and validation of our GCN.
 The first class consists of idealised, single-outlet arteries with stenoses at random locations.
 The second class consists of bifurcating arteries and is used to demonstrate the versatility of our method for more complex geometries as may be encountered in real-life.

-\subsection{Single arteries}
+\subsubsection{Single arteries}

 Emulating the shapes used in \cite{SuZhang2020}, we generate synthetic coronary arteries with a single inlet and a single outlet (Fig.~\ref{fig:datasets}).
 The artery centerline is defined by control points spaced at fixed increments along the horizontal axis and random uniform increments along the vertical axis in a fixed 2D plane embedded in 3D.
 The resulting 3D models are symmetric to that plane.
 We assume that the lumen contour is circular and sample its base radius $r$ from a uniform distribution $r \sim \U(1.25, 2.0)$ mm, roughly corresponding to \cite{SuZhang2020}.
 We randomly introduce up to two stenoses which consist of a randomly determined narrowing of up to 50~\% of the diameter, asymmetrically distributed between the top and the bottom vessel wall.
 The generated lumen contours are then lofted to create a watertight polygon mesh.
 The mesh is refined proportionally to the vessel radius along the artery centerline to give flow-critical regions finer spatial resolution for fluid simulation.
 Analogously to \cite{SuZhang2020}, we add flow extensions to the inlet and outlet, whose length is five times the vessel diameter.
+These flow extensions are only used during simulation and later removed when simulation data is used to train and validate the deep learning model.
 The shape synthesis is implemented using SimVascular~\cite{LanUpdegrove2018}.

-\subsection{Bifurcating arteries}
+\subsubsection{Bifurcating arteries}